-The Offering Shares of common stock offered by us shares.
-Shares of common stock offered by the selling shareholders shares.
-Shares of common stock to be outstanding following the offering shares.
-Use of Proceeds We estimate that the net proceeds to us of this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$.
-We intend to use approximately \$ of the net proceeds to redeem up to \$ aggregate principal amount of Koppers Inc.'s 97/8% senior secured notes due 2013 at a price of 1097/8% of the principal amount thereof plus accrued and unpaid interest and to use the balance for general corporate purposes.
+The Offering Shares of common stock offered by us 8,700,000 shares.
+Shares of common stock offered by the selling shareholders 1,300,000 shares.
+Shares of common stock to be outstanding following the offering 20,714,192 shares.
+Use of Proceeds We estimate that the net proceeds to us of this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$119,900,000.
+We intend to use all of the net proceeds to redeem up to \$109,124,005 aggregate principal amount of Koppers Inc.'s 9 / 8 % senior secured notes due 2013 at a price of 109 / 8 % of the principal amount thereof plus accrued and unpaid interest.
 See "Use of Proceeds."
 We will not receive any proceeds from the sale of shares by the selling shareholders.
 Dividend Policy Our board of directors is expected to adopt a dividend policy, effective upon the closing of this offering, which reflects its judgment that our stockholders would be better served if we distributed to them, as quarterly dividends payable at the discretion of our board of directors, a portion of the cash generated by our business in excess of our expected cash needs rather than retaining it or using the cash for other purposes.
 Our expected cash needs include operating expenses and working capital requirements, interest and principal payments on our indebtedness, capital expenditures, incremental costs associated with being a public company, taxes and certain other costs.
-Although dividends will principally be paid with excess cash, from time to time we may also use short-term borrowings under our revolving credit facility for this purpose.
-In accordance with our dividend policy, we currently intend to pay an initial dividend of \$ per share on or about , 2006 and to continue to pay quarterly dividends at an annual rate of \$ per share for the first full year following the closing of this offering, subject to our board of directors' decision to declare these dividends and various restrictions on our ability to do so.
-We are not required to pay dividends.
-Our board of directors may decide, in its discretion, at any time, to decrease the amount of dividends, otherwise modify or repeal the dividend policy or discontinue entirely the payment of dividends.
+In accordance with our dividend policy, we currently intend to pay a portion of our initial quarterly dividend of \$0.17 per share on or about April 17, 2006, which will be pro rated at the time of payment based upon the timing of the closing of the offering, and to continue to pay quarterly dividends at an annual rate of \$0.68 per share for the first full year following such date, subject to our board of directors' decision to declare these dividends and various restrictions on our ability to do so.
+Based on an assumed closing of February 6, 2006, the initial quarterly dividend will be \$0.10.
+We are not required to pay dividends, and our shareholders will not be guaranteed, or have contractual or other rights, to receive dividends, otherwise modify or repeal the dividend policy or discontinue entirely the payment of dividends.
 Our ability to pay dividends will be restricted by current and future agreements governing our debt, including Koppers Inc.'s credit agreement, the indentures governing our senior discount notes and Koppers Inc.'s senior secured notes and by Pennsylvania law.
 Since we are a holding company, substantially all of the assets shown on our consolidated balance sheet are held by our subsidiaries.

 Accordingly, our earnings and cash flow and our ability to pay dividends are largely dependent upon the earnings and cash flows of our subsidiaries and the distribution or other payment of such earnings to us in the form of dividends.
 Koppers Inc., our largest operating subsidiary, is a party to a credit agreement that restricts its ability to pay dividends to us.

-See "Risk Factors-Risks Relating to Our Dividend Policy-You may not receive dividends because our board of directors could, in its discretion, depart from or change our dividend policy at any time" and "Dividend Policy."
+See "Risk Factors-Risks Relating to Our Common Stock and This Offering-You may not receive dividends because our board of directors could, in its discretion, depart from or change our dividend policy at any time, because of restrictions in our debt agreements, because of our negative net worth or because of restrictions imposed by Pennsylvania law" and "Dividend Policy."